Gordon Johncock

-Gordon Johncock (born August 5, 1936) is an American former racing driver.
+Gordon Walter Johncock (born August 5, 1936) is an American former racing driver.
 He won the Indianapolis 500 twice, and was the 1976 USAC Marlboro Championship Trail champion.

-Early career
+Career

-Johncock began racing at Berlin Raceway in Marne, Michigan.
+Johncock initially began racing at Michigan tracks like the Old Hastings, MI Raceway, Capital City Speedway in Lansing, MI, the Grand Rapids MI Speedrome, and later at Berlin Raceway in Marne, Michigan.
 Johncock began his USAC and CART/IndyCar career in 1964 when he drove for Weinberger Racing.
 He ran four races in 1964, and then went full-time in 1965.
 Johncock's first USAC victory was scored at the Milwaukee Mile in August 1965.
 In 1966, he went winless in nine starts out of 16 races, so he left Gerhardt Racing at the end of the year, to form his own team, Johncock Racing.
 His primary sponsor became Gilmore Broadcasting and Johncock was the only other "owner-driver" in IndyCar other than A. J. Foyt.
 Although Johncock's team won six races in a three-year period (1967-1969), things went downhill when Johncock lost the Gilmore sponsorship at the end of 1970.
 Between 1970 and 1973, Johncock went winless, his team shuttered operations, and Johncock found himself in bankruptcy court.
 He also was involved in a divorce with his ex-wife.

 Johncock's winless drought came to an end when he joined the STP/Patrick Racing team ahead of the 1973 USAC season.
 At the 1973 Indianapolis 500, a major accident at the start involving Salt Walther, coupled with two days of rain, postponed the race until late Wednesday afternoon.
 When the race was held, Johncock's teammate Swede Savage was severely injured in a fiery crash on lap 58.
 A moment later, Armando Teran, a pit crew member on the same STP/Patrick team, was struck by a fire truck going northbound in the pits, and was fatally injured at the scene.
 When the race resumed, Johncock took the lead on lap 73 and held it until rain fell again on the 133rd lap.
 Nearing 6 p.m., the race was red flagged and declared over.
 After a short and muted victory lane celebration, Johncock went to visit Savage at the hospital.
 Afterward, the celebratory victory banquet was cancelled.
 Instead, Johncock and his crew went to a local fast-food restaurant for hamburgers.
 33 days after the race, Savage died from his injuries.